John Mitchel's GAC Claudy

-2017 Championship Football

 History

 The North Derry County Board held a meeting in St Patrick's Hall, Claudy in 1921, but was forced to disperse after coming under gun attack from the A Specials.
 Many GAA members were interned without trial.
 This had the effect of bringing Gaelic games in the area to a standstill.

 In the early 1930s Alfie Devine from the village tried to encourage the establishment of the GAA in Claudy and also tried to organise a North Derry County Board.
 John Mitchel's GAC was founded and the opening game was played in July 1934 against Craigbane Lamh Dhearg.
 The North Derry Board was formed in 1936.
 After being a member of the North Derry Board for a short while, the club affiliated to the Derry City Board in 1935.
 In 1946 the club moved back to the North Derry Board.

 Mitchel's first major success came in 1957 when they won the Dr Kerlin Cup, defeating Ballerin, who won the Derry Senior Football Championship that year.
 The club won the North Derry Minor Football Championship two years later, before being beaten by Magherafelt in the All-Derry Minor Championship final.

 The 1960s proved to be one of Claudy's most successful decades ever.
 In that time they won the North Derry Senior Football League a few times, Neal Carlin Cup, Mahon Cup and reached a Derry Senior Championship semi-final, where they were beaten by Newbridge.

 The club's biggest success came in 2005 when they defeated Eoghan Rua in the final of the Derry Intermediate Football Championship.